zvifadzomatsenazingoni/Poverty-project/README.md

 1. STATA code: This is a do file with all the STATA codes for data management and analyses used in this project.

-2. R code: This is an R script with all the code for raster partitioning.
+2. R code: This is an R script with all the codes for raster partitioning.

 ACKNOWLEDGMENTS